Amazon behavioral interview (questions, method, and prep)

 2.8 Amazon behavioral questions: Are right, a lot

 "Leaders are right a lot.
-They have strong judgement and good instincts.
+They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.”

 Amazon expects its employees to produce solutions as quickly as possible and to be capable of making decisions with little information.
 Show that you know how to take calculated risks and that you're comfortable disproving your own opinions before moving ahead.
 When describing past failures, show what you’ve learned.